hogart/deathline/README.md

 ## ⌨️ Contributing

 Feature requests and bug reports are welcome, as well as sample games.
 As for code, please make sure your code follows `.editorconfig`, passes `npm run lint` (`npm run lint:fix` if needed) and is compiling.
+Tests are appreciated.
 Also be nice:)

 ## MIT License